Pandaqi/Pandaqi-Studio/pandaqi-studio/content/nine-lives-math-meows/_index.md

 As expected, this game is a spin-off for the original [Nine Lives](https://pandaqi.com/nine-lives).

 Interestingly, though, this game was actually the original idea!
-As I developed it, I noticed it had a bit too many numbers for some people's taste, and realized ways to simplify the game.
+As I developed it, I noticed it had a bit too many numbers for some people's taste and realized ways to simplify the game.
 That's how "Nine Lives" came to life.
 Eventually, I selected _that_ game as the "original" because of its simplicity and playability for families with young kids.

 The fonts used are **Puss in Boots** (headings, fancy text) and **Catcafe** (body text, readable).
 Both freely available online.
 Parts of the illustrations were generated with AI.
 Everything else is mine.